 Given the wide range of ways in which this technology can be leveraged for pedagogical use, including concerns about academic dishonesty, this faculty interest group aims to:

-provide background information about ChatGPT and current ways it is being used in pedagogy in higher education; and
+explore ways that ChatGPT might be used or is being used in pedagogy in higher education; and

 open up the discussion for faculty to share their interest, concerns, perspectives, and uses of ChatGPT.

-This is the first of a series of monthly meetings about the topics, which will be adapted to the interests of regular participants.
+This is part of a series of monthly meetings about the topics, which will be adapted to the interests of regular participants.

 Format: faculty interest group Participants: Concordia faculty, staff